Flavor Training: How to Introduce Early Flavors to Babies

 [LISTEN to the Podcast: Children’s Preference in Flavor with Dr. Julie Mennella]

-Flavor Training Your Baby
+Flavor Training with Your Baby

-In a randomized control study, 18 infants (>4 months old) received a vegetable puree in formula then in rice cereal.
+In a randomized control study, 18 infants (> 4 months old) received a vegetable puree in formula, then in rice cereal.
 The amount of vegetables given to the infants was gradually increased during the 35 day intervention.
 The infants given vegetable puree showed an increased intake of the target (carrots and green beans) vegetables during complementary feeding.

 What can you do at home to increase your baby’s vegetable intake?